maigua23/mini-llm-hub/README.md

-Expo + Ollama Mobile LLM App
+Mini LLM Hub (Development)

-This project is a mobile app built with Expo that connects to a locally running Ollama server to run lightweight language models (e.g., Mistral).
-The goal is to make it possible to interact with an LLM directly from a mobile app, without relying on cloud services.
+This project is a mobile + web app built with Expo (React Native) and a FastAPI backend.

-📦 Setup

-Install dependencies
+Its goal is to serve as a hub for multiple LLMs (starting with Groq-hosted models, but extensible to others).

+Getting Started
+Backend
+cd backend
+python -m venv venv && source venv/bin/activate pip install -r requirements.txt python main.py

+Environment variables are required (.env file in backend/):

+GROQ_API_KEY=your_api_key_here

+Frontend
 npm install

-Start the Expo dev server

 npx expo start

-Open the app using:

-Expo Go
- (quick testing)

-Android Emulator / iOS Simulator

-Development build

-🧠 How it works

-Backend: Ollama runs locally (e.g., ollama run mistral) or remotely if hosted online.

-Frontend: React Native (via Expo) calls the Ollama API.

-Goal: Deploy a simple LLM-powered mobile app for testing and learning.

-🔗 Resources

-Expo Docs

-Ollama Docs
+Open with Expo Go, iOS Simulator, or Android Emulator.

+Notes

+Backend: FastAPI with CORS enabled for mobile/web.

+Models: Currently using models from Groq.

+Frontend communicates via REST to the backend.

+App is designed to be extended with multiple LLMs under one hub.